PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

    WARNING: document isn't included in any toctree

-This warning may occur when adding a new reST_ file or example Jupyter notebook without adding it to a toctree.
+This warning may occur when adding a new :file:`.rst` file or example Jupyter notebook without adding it to a toctree.

 This warning can be resolved by:

 * Adding the file to the appropriate toctree (see Sphinx's `documentation page on tables of contents <toctree>`_), or

-* Adding the ``:orphan:`` `metadata field`_ at the top of the reST file.
+* Adding the ``:orphan:`` `metadata field`_ at the top of the file.

 For PlasmaPy, the tables of contents are generally located in :file:`index.rst` in the same directory as the source files.
 For